chaseisabelle/pfuncs/README.md

 # pfuncs
-*a collection of useful php functions*
+*a collection of useful and not-so-useful php functions*

 ---
 #### composer.json